andreas-kupries/aktive/doc/ref/accessor_values.md

 Syntax: __aktive query value around__ src ?(param value)...?

-Returns the image's pixel values for the region around the specified 2D point, within the manhattan `radius`.
+Returns the input's pixel values for the region around the specified 2D point, within the manhattan `radius`.

 The result is __not__ an image.